thumbliner/thumbliner/about.md

 Worked in circulation and sales; learned how hard it is to make anyone read.

 **Founder**, Bourne Aviation _(2006–2009)_
-Built a hobby “virtual airline” community; launched a path into web dev and community management; sunset to focus on university.
+Built a hobby “virtual airline” community; launched a path into web dev and community management.

 ---